DineWithMe/Development-Tools/Styling and Rule/Good Coding Habbit.md

 }
 ```

-now imagine we have another new EVN value "pre-staging", what we need to do is change the code, this is not safe because we may forget to change all the related codes.
+now imagine we have another new EVN value "pre-staging", what we need to do is change the code, this is not safe because you most likely have these condition all over the place and you may forgot to change all the code.

-a recommended way to do so is, create different dotenv file for each and change our code to:
+a recommended way to do so is, create different dotenv file for each and change our code to rather than we use env var as condition, instead we use it as value:

 ```javascript
 port = process.env.PORT
 ```

-with this, our code is lesser and consistent across all the environment, we don't need to change code for every environment
+with this, not only we reduce the line of code plus, we also don't need to worry about forget to change code for every environment.
-furthermore we can quickly identify whether the problem is come from code or environment variable when behavior is not the same for different environment.

-For some case, we need extra trick like parsing, for example when we need an array for our environment variable.
+our code is now extremely consistent and caseless(less point of failure/bug), and the benefit of caseless code is, if something not right, we can quickly tell that most likely it is from environment variable but not the code.
+However if the code is not caseless, then we need also to check the cases, because cases it self is more prone to error.

 ## Keep the Parameter